JR 4710 Site Associate Santa Clara, CA Salary: $24.61 to $29.58 per hour Pay Frequency: 24 Pay Periods Per Year Full Time Non-Exempt Driving Required

 Position Responsibilities:

-Perform a variety of semi-skilled and skilled building maintenance duties involved in repairing and maintaining facilities and grounds; perform and assist in building and maintenance tasks involving plumbing, carpentry, electric (120V), remodeling, painting, and various other craft work.
+Perform a variety of semi-skilled building maintenance duties involved in the repair and maintenance of facilities and grounds; perform and assist in building and maintenance tasks involving plumbing, carpentry, remodeling, painting, and a variety of other craft work.

 Install, repair, and maintain lavatories, sinks, washbasins, toilets, urinals, foundations, grease traps, drains, gas and electric water heaters, water filters, water tanks and pumps, chlorinator systems, hot water heaters, and HVAC units, other plumbing systems and fixtures.